 Or take Piagetian Programs – what are they?
 Matt Perks did some investigation and found that at least some of the meta-analyses that Hattie included in this category were actually correlational, i.e. kids who scored highly on tests designed to measure Piagetian things like abstract reasoning did well at school.
 Well duh, but how does that help?

-So Hattie’s meta-analysis of meta-analyses is too abstracted from actual teaching to be really useful, many other meta-analyses are open to contradiction, are there any that are uncontroversial and tell us something useful?
+So Hattie’s meta-analysis of meta-analyses is too abstracted from actual teaching to be really useful.
+Many other meta-analyses are open to contradiction, which leads to the question, are there any that are uncontroversial and tell us something useful?
 Well yes.
-The very narrow “How to Study” or Revision field of learning does seem to throw up consistent results, as summarised in the work of John Dunlovsky.
-Forcing yourself to try and recall learning helps you recall it later whether you succeeded or not, and spacing learning out is better than massed practice.
+The very narrow “How to Study” or Revision field of learning does seem to throw up consistent results, as summarised in the work of John Dunlosky.
+Forcing yourself to try and recall learning helps you recall it later whether you succeeded or not (low stakes testing), and spacing learning out is better than massed practice.
 A group of academics calling themselves the “Learning Scientists” do a great job of getting these results out to teachers.
 However, even they find that just two results don’t make for an interesting and regular blog and so stray into blogging on research that is much less certain.

 Go back to Theory